David O. McKay: Member of the Quorum of the Twelve

 In October 1906, McKay became an assistant to the superintendent of the Deseret Sunday School Union.
-At the time, Joseph F. Smith was both President of the Church and Superintendent of the Sunday School, so many of the actual duties of the Sunday School were performed by McKay.
+At the time, Joseph F. Smith was both the church president and the superintendent of the Sunday School, so many of the actual duties of the Sunday School were performed by McKay.
 After Smith's death in November 1918, McKay became the Sunday School superintendent.

-In 1920, the First Presidency assigned McKay to make a worldwide tour of the missions of the LDS Church with Hugh J. Cannon, who recorded the journey of some 61,646 miles.
+In 1920, the First Presidency assigned McKay to make a worldwide tour of the LDS Church's missions with Hugh J. Cannon, who recorded the journey of some 61,646 miles.
 They opened a new mission to China, traveled to Hawaii (where McKay had a vision, promising to build a school near the temple), and visited Samoa, Tonga, New Zealand, and Palestine.
 In Palestine they met Wilford Booth and visited Armenian Latter-day Saints.
 McKay returned to Utah on Christmas Eve 1921.

 From 1923 until 1925, McKay served as president of the church's European Mission, headquartered in London, with the responsibility of all LDS Church functions in the British Isles and supervision of mission presidents.
 In this position, McKay first used the slogan "every member a missionary" for outreach promotion.
 The philosophy has since been taught as a general theme throughout the church.

-In 1934, McKay became Second Counselor in the First Presidency under Heber J. Grant.
-He served in that capacity until Grant's death in May 1945, and when Grant was succeeded by George Albert Smith, McKay was called to continue as Second Counselor in the new Presidency.
+In 1934, McKay became second counselor to Heber J. Grant in the First Presidency.
+He served in that capacity until Grant's death in May 1945, and when Grant was succeeded by George Albert Smith, McKay was called to continue as second counselor.

 Influence on education

 Within the leadership of the LDS Church, McKay focused on education.
-As General Superintendent of the church's Sunday School organization from 1918 to 1934, McKay built LDS seminaries near public high schools throughout Utah, allowing students to take LDS religious courses along with their secular high school education.
-McKay also transferred three LDS colleges to the state of Utah in the 1920s: Snow College, Weber State University and Dixie College.
+As General Superintendent of the church's Sunday School organization from 1918 to 1934, McKay built seminaries near public high schools throughout Utah, allowing students to take Latter-day Saint religious courses along with their secular high school education.
+McKay also transferred three LDS colleges to the state of Utah in the 1920s: Snow College, Weber State University (WSU) and Dixie College.
 Utah underfunded the institutions and in 1953 the governor, J. Bracken Lee, offered to give them back to the LDS Church.
 McKay, then president of the church, said he would accept them and the proposal was placed on the 1954 election ballot.
 Since it failed to pass, the three institutions remained property of the state.

-McKay guided the remaining LDS school in Utah, Brigham Young University (BYU) into a full four-year university.
+McKay guided the remaining church school in Utah, Brigham Young University (BYU) into a full four-year university.
 McKay was the fourth Commissioner of Church Education in 1920 and 1921.

 In honor of his service, the BYU School of Education was named the McKay School of Education.
-Weber State University's school of education also carries his name.
+WSU's school of education also carries his name.